 Seed keeping notes

 Ashwagandha seeds are ripe when the fruits have turned another red.
 We remove ashwagandha seeds like those of ground cherries, cape gooseberries, or tomatillos.
 You can remove seeds by hand, rinse, and dry.
-We use a blender on the lowest setting with plenty of water.
+We pop the berries by hand in a bucket of water, so that the water will help extract the seeds, which will sink to the bottom.
+We have also used a blender on the lowest setting with plenty of water.
 When the fruits have been broken open, pour the mixture into a large container and add water.
 Allow the fruits to float and the seeds to sink.
 Pour off everything except the seed (you may have to add more water and repeat this process a few times) and then strain and rinse the seeds, and dry.